ritikapatel1410/Python_Libraries/Visualization_Libraries/Visualization_Libraries/Matplotlib_Scatterplot/README.md

 # Visualization Libraries

-This dir contain all code of matplotlib related to Piechart
+This dir contain all code of matplotlib related to Scatterchart

-* draw Piechart
+* draw Scatter for single or multiple values
-* Piechart with different colour, legals, shadow, explode etc.
+* Scatter with different colour, legals, alpha etc.